vishnuas22/MasterX/test_result.md

 agent_communication:
   - agent: "main"
     message: "PORTABILITY BREAKTHROUGH: Implemented comprehensive portability solution with smart environment detection, auto-URL discovery, and connection failover.
 The app now automatically detects preview/local/production environments and finds the correct backend URL without any configuration changes.
 No more hardcoded URLs!"
+  - agent: "testing"
+    message: "Comprehensive backend testing completed successfully.
+All backend components are working correctly, including the Universal Portability System, Groq API integration, and all major service integrations.
+The backend is accessible from both localhost and preview environments without issues.
+All 19 tests passed with 100% success rate."